Who Do I Sue For San Bernardino National Forest Pothole Crashes?

 The responsibility for repairing roads throughout the 660,000-acre San Bernardino National Forest in Riverside and San Bernardino counties falls under the United States Forest Service (USFS) jurisdiction.
 The USFS is a federal agency located inside the U.S. Department of Agriculture.
 This agency manages and maintains our national forests, including U.S. road infrastructure.

-Within the San Bernardino National Forest, the USFS maintains a road network managing ingress and egress access to various recreational areas, campgrounds, and other facilities within the forest.
+Within the San Bernardino National Forest, the USFS maintains a road network that manages ingress and egress access to various recreational areas, campgrounds, and other forest facilities.
 Their duties include handling road construction, maintenance, and repairs, including activities like grading, resurfacing, snow removal, and addressing safety hazards.

-If you have questions about road repairs at the San Bernardino National Forest, it would be best to contact the local USFS office responsible for forest management.
-They can provide you with the most up-to-date and accurate information regarding road maintenance and local repair activities in that area.
+If you have questions about road repairs at the San Bernardino National Forest, contacting the local USFS office responsible for forest management would be best.
+They can provide the most up-to-date and accurate information regarding road maintenance and local repair activities in that area.

 Causes of USFS Road Damages